Fiserv/Commerce-Hub/docs/Resources/Guides/Payeezy/Payeezy-Migration-ExtendedLanding.md

 Welcome to the Payeezy Merchant Migration Playbook.
 The playbook is a site containing information to help you upgrade to the new Commerce Hub gateway.
 These articles provide guidance on the functional and technical differences between the systems.

-As Commerce Hub continues to grow and new features are added, the playbook will continue be expanded to cover the changes.
+As Commerce Hub continues to grow and new features are added, the playbook will continue to expand and include the changes.

 ---